 You will visit a traditional Murano glass factory, the Vetreria Artistica Colleoni, with a demonstration of the making of two glass objects by a master craftsman, a tradition dating back to 1291.

 You will enjoy a 20% discount and participate in a curious activity in the purest Cinderella style and in which you will try on a glass shoe similar to that of this fairytale princess.
 If the shoe turns out to be your size, you will take it home with you as a souvenir.

-Please note that this tour ends in Murano, that is, it does not include the water cab ticket back to Venice, so you will have to take one of the vaporettos that make the trip from Murano to various points in Venice, such as San Marco, the train station and Fondamente Nove, among others (check how they work on their official website).
+Please note that this tour ends in Murano, that is, it does not include the water cab ticket back to Venice, so you will have to take one of the vaporettos that make the trip from Murano to various points of Venice, such as San Marco, the train station and Fondamente Nove, among others.
+(Check how they work on their official website).